egoist/tsup/docs/README.md

 tsup --entry.foo src/a.ts --entry.bar src/b.ts
 ```

-It's equivalent to the following `tsup.config.ts`:
+This is equivalent to the following `tsup.config.ts`:

 ```ts
 export default defineConfig({